 Bonny Osif, "Make It Safe and Legal" from Integrating Information into the Engineering Design Process.

-Standards are produced by several organizations.
-These three sites can help you locate standards applicable to your project:
+If you cannot find an applicable standard through the ASTM Digital Library, you may look into other standards organizations.
+These sites can help you locate standards applicable to your project:

 The resources above help you identify appropriate standards.
 Note the publication information (title, date, reference number, organization, etc.).
 Then, contact your professor or faculty advisor.
 They should be able to provide access to the standard.